Doudna-lab/snakedali/README.md

 <details>
 <summary>1- What is Snakedali?</summary>

-Snakedali is the Snakemake implementation of DaliLite v5 to align PDB queries to a pre-built Alphafold database.
+Snakedali is the Snakemake implementation of the multithreaded version of DaliLite v5 to align PDB queries to a pre-built Alphafold database.
+It introduces automated input handling and a unified report that aggregates all queries and hits in a single .xlsx.

 </details>